Skip County Header

 Including the Lead Poisoning Prevention Program

-How does lead get from dishes into the body?
+How does lead get into the body from ceramic dishes?

-Lead can leach out from the surface of the dish and get into foods or beverages.
-Then, when the food is eaten, the lead gets into the body.
+Lead can leach out from the surface of the dish and get into foods or beverages when it is stored, prepared, or eaten from a ceramic dish that contains lead.
+When the food is eaten, the lead gets into the body.
 The amount of lead that leaches from a dish depends on how the dish is used and what kind of food is put in it.

 For example: